vernonclarke/analysis_Belal2026/README.md

+# Analysis code

 # Rfits: Non-Linear Curve Fitting for Postsynaptic Current Analysis

-## Manuscript
+Rfits provides non-linear fitting tools for postsynaptic current/potential analysis in R, including single-trace and batch workflows, UI-based fitting, and export helpers.

+ACH GRAB

+RNAscope

 The code presented here was used to analyse the datasets in the following manuscript: